 Cut-through and neighborhood traffic

 During a full road closure on a collector route, GPS and mapping apps sometimes route traffic onto local residential streets not designed for the volume.
+A Cemetery Street resident has reported vehicles already traveling at 45 to 50 mph on the road in the current one-way configuration.
 The Highway Department and Police will post signage and enforcement details as plans are confirmed — contact Highway with specific concerns.

 Where to ask first